How to Administer the ProStart Exam

 - Continue the process to include entering the exam date and location.

-- Print off the Exam Administration Form and the Exams.
-You must return the Exam Administration Form when you return the scantrons.
+- Print off the Exam Information Form and the Exams.
+You must return the Exam Information Form when you return the scantrons.

 STEP THREE – SCANTRONS

 - To order scantrons, please contact Nick Ramos at email@example.com.